 Communal areas Not applicable.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are grounds to the front and rear of the property overlaid in a mixture of materials including paving and chips and bound in part by timber fencing.
+There are grounds to the front and rear of the property overlaid in a mixture of materials including lawn, paving and decking and bound in part by timber fencing and masonry walls.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are of plasterboard with areas of artex finishes noted.
+The ceilings within the property appear to be of plasterboard with area of Artex finishes noted.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls are of solid construction, plastered on the hard and of stud partitions, plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring is of suspended timber which is assumed to be overlaid in timber tongue and groove boarding or similar.
+The flooring is of suspended timber which is assumed to be overlaid with timber tongued and grooving boarding or similar.
 Various coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel, glazed panel and flush design.
+Skirtings and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel and glazed panel design.
 The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a solid fuel fire within the living room which is assumed to have a back boiler behind serving the central heating system, although this could not be seen or confirmed.
-No other fireplaces/former fireplaces were visible.
+There are no former fireplaces, however, a wood burning stove has been installed within the living room.
+This was not tested.
 Internal decorations Visually inspected.
 The internal decoration is of wallpaper and paint.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within an area under the stair.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located within a box to the exterior of the property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-Sanitary arrangements comprise a three piece bathroom suite on the first floor.
+Cold water is from the mains supply and, where seen, plumber fittings are of copper and PVC pipework.
+Sanitary arrangements comprise a two piece cloakroom suite on the ground floor and a four piece bathroom suite on the first floor.